 CDC findings: How US children are diagnosed with Attention-Deficit/Hyperactivity Disorder

 In 2018, the Center for Disease Control Prevention published a report on Diagnostic Experiences of Children with Attention-Deficit/Hyperactivity Disorder.
-The study is first-of-its-kind since it explains how the disorder is diagnosed in children.
-The survey studied children with ADHD and their parents and how they were diagnosed with the disorder.
+The first-of-its-kind study looked at children with ADHD and their parents and how they were diagnosed with the disorder.

 Let’s look at the study